 We have proved reserves of approximately 336 Bcfe in over 130 fields in the Gulf of Mexico on the OCS which comprised approximately 50% of total proved reserves as of December 31, 2007.
 Our net production on the OCS totaled approximately 50 Bcfe in 2007.
 The working interests in our OCS fields range from 3% to 100%.
 Our largest field based on proved reserves is East Cameron 346, with approximately 11% of OCS reserves (approximately 6% of total proved reserves).
 No other individual OCS field comprised over 5% of total proved reserves.
-We are the operator of 75% of our OCS proved reserves.
 We continue to be active on the OCS with an ongoing exploration and development program.
 Based on current market conditions, we plan to drill approximately 11 wells on the OCS in 2008.